ginschel/slavo_lingo_src/medzukurs_english.md

 ]

 ## Hobbies (Verbs – Imperfective only)
-New Words: [to read, to write (writes), to play, to watch, to listen, to paint, to sing, to learn, to sit (sits), to sew (sews), to dance]
+New Words: [to read, to write, to play, to watch, to listen, to paint, to sing, to learn, to sit, to sew, to dance]
 Phrases: ["I am reading a book.",
 "She is writing letters.",
 "He is playing football.",